artsy/atomic-store/README.md

 * __State:__ development
 * __Point People:__ [@acjay](https://github.com/acjay)

+**WARNING: This is pre-production software.
+Use at your own risk.
+While it will be used in a commercial system soon, it is not currently thoroughly tested, and major features are pending.**

 Atomic Store is a system for managing persistent streams of atomic events.
 It is intended for systems in which only one event can be admitted to the canonical stream at a time, contingent upon past events.
 It exists to maintain the atomicity of handling of incoming events, but outsources the actual validation logic back to the event originator.
 In a sense, the idea here is to do as little as possible to meet this goal, but in a way that is as practical as possible.

 ## Installation